sushrutmishra27/Timeline-Story---HTML-CSS-JavaScript/README.md

 I am taking inspiration from the following link - https://mikkegoes.com/javascript-projects-for-beginners/#javascript-timeline

 This project creates a super simple yet elegant Vertical Timeline that depicts a story!
 Life-story of Sushrut Mishra.
-Oh, the story may be boring, but the project isn't.🙂😁⚠️
+Oh, the story may be boring, but the project isn't.🙂😁